 No matter what you are being paid, always do your best work!
 Seriously, I don’t care if you’re getting less than a penny a word.
 If you agreed to write a post for a rate, do it to the very best of your ability.

 Wondering where to pitch?
-Check out these resources from other amazing freelancers and bloggers:
+Check out these ideas:

 I’m sure you’ll find something there.
 But if not, here are some other places to find your first gig:

 Craigslist – the “Gigs” section.
 Check the big cities (New York, LA, etc.)

 ProBlogger Job Board (free, and where I found my first gig!)

 You can also create an account on a site like Hubstaff Talent and look for clients who may be a good fit.

 Read this: Red Flags for Freelance Writing Gigs